Scolopendra alcyona: Japanese name

-The Japanese name for the centipede, ryûjin-ômukade, is also a reference to mythology.
+The Japanese name for the centipede is also a reference to mythology.
 A local myth has it that a local ryûjin, or dragon god, had a centipede enter his ear.
 He was in great pain, and, after seeing a chicken eat a centipede, lived in fear of both animals.
 The local people then began to paint chickens on their boats and hoist centipede flags as a way to ensure safe voyage in the sea and scare off the god.

 Protection

-On July 1st 2021, the Japanese Ministry of the Environment granted Scolopendra alcyona, along with two newly-discovered cockroach species (the Benieriruri cockroach and the Usuobiruri cockroach), Urgent Endangered Species Designation until 2024.
+On July 1, 2021, the Japanese Ministry of the Environment granted Scolopendra alcyona, along with two newly-discovered cockroach species (the Benieriruri cockroach and the Usuobiruri cockroach), Urgent Endangered Species Designation until 2024.
 The Ministry's reasoning was that the announcement of the new species attracted the attentions of collectors and enthusiasts in both Japan and other countries, and the capture and selling of the species could lead to the decline of the species.
 Habitat loss is also a concern.